Best music streaming services 2018

 Offline listening downloads

 Helpfully, all of the music-streaming services listed have offline listening options.
-Spotify Premium subscribers get the ability to download music and listen offline in high-quality, limited to 3,333 tracks that'll be available to listen to offline for up to 30 days.
+Spotify Premium subscribers get the ability to download music and listen offline in high-quality, limited to 3,333 tracks that'll be available offline for up to 30 days.

 You can sync albums and playlists to your device in Deezer Premium+ for listening to offline, too.

 And in Tidal, the Offline Mode lets you save music on your devices to listen to offline.
-It's available in both subscription plans (which we'll talk more about later), as there is no free version available.
+It's available in both subscription plans, as there is no free version available.
 There's no offline mode for Mac or PC, though.

 Apple Music's paid-for option also offers offline listening - as long as you've got space on your device there doesn't seem to be a limit, aside from a device limit of 10, which is plenty.